Skip to main content

 Black History Month is a time for reflection – to explore Black history, heritage and culture, leading to a greater understanding of issues around race and equality.
 The theme of this year's national campaign is Proud to Be.
-Inspired by last year's Black Lives Matter movement, the campaign invites Black people of all ages throughout the UK to share what they are proud to be as part of their identity.
+Inspired by the Black Lives Matter movement, the campaign invites Black people of all ages throughout the UK to share what they are proud to be as part of their identity.

 The Union of Kingston Students will be hosting a series of events for our student community throughout October.
 Highlights include a market at the Not My Beautiful House exhibition space, the launch of mini podcast series Spotlighting Black Voices and an LBGT+ Poetry Panel at Penrhyn Road campus.

 Contact us to add your voice, share your contributions or promote an event about Black History Month at Kingston University.